canne/klinometri101/README.md

 tactics-plugin.
 For debugging purposes it can be a serial console, such as PuTTY.exe on Windows or minicom on Linux.

+In case a secondary data channel, BLE (see below) is enabled by a compilation time switch (see source code), the USB serial line availability is only waited for a timeout period of ten seconds.
+If it does not come available within this time, only the BLE data service will remain available.

+## Bluetooth Low Energy (BLE) peripheral support

+The program provides the values of NMEA sentences for ROT, PTCH and ROLL as BLE peripheral data the same time when data is sent to serial USB.
+If serial USB is not available, the values are still made available on BLE, provided that there is BLE Central which has made a connection to the board.
+The data is only written out to BLE, no commands are received but one must juse switches and jumpers to control the calibration and orientation as explained below.

 ## Calibration

 Once the serial communication becomes available, the gyroscope and